 Golden Week was last week.
 You may have heard of it, you may have not.
-Golden Week takes place in Japan at the very end of April and lasts through the first week of May.
-People take vacations, travel the country or abroad, and generally have a great time regardless of the ensuing crowds.
-But what's the reason for this week-long holiday of fun?
-How come Japan gets a full week off to do whatever they like and we don't?
-Let's find out what this Golden Week thing is all about.
+Golden Week takes place in Japan at from April 29th to May 5th.
+People take vacations, travel the country or go abroad, and generally have a great time regardless of the crowds.

-Golden Week is a collection of four national holidays within a week.
+Golden Week is a collection of four national holidays in one week.
 Instead of just giving people those four holidays off, many offices end up closing for about 7-10 days, giving their employees a full week of freedom.
 Even if they're not given the whole week, many employees will just take time off anyway.
 The holiday week starts on April 29th and goes through May 5th.

 Since everyone is pretty much free to do what they want during this time, many will take the opportunity to travel.
 Since everyone is traveling at the same time, places get pretty crowded and travel conditions can be less than ideal.
 Airports and train stations become flooded with more people than ever and reservations fill up fast.
 You need to plan way in advance for Golden Week.

 Unfortunately, Golden Week in Japan also brings a spike in suicides for whatever reason.
 Suicide hotlines are specially set up during this time in an attempt to prevent these sad and unnecessary deaths.

 The four holidays that make up Golden week are exclusive to Japan, so they might not be all that familiar to you.
 Those holidays are Showa Day, Constitution Day, Greenery Day, and Children's Day.

 April 29th: Showa Day (Showa no Hi 昭和の日)